 First know that all lenders will consider the “5C’s” of credit: Credit History, Capacity, Collateral, Capital and Condition.

-But here’s a tip: Along with credit, one thing most lenders are going to look at is your business bank account information, particularly if you’re seeking a term loan or line of credit.
+But here’s a tip: Along with credit, one thing most lenders are going to look at is your business checking account information, particularly if you’re seeking a term loan or line of credit.

 It’s in your best interest to know what a lender might want to see when analyzing your business bank account information.
 Here are four key things lenders consider in your business banking records to determine your eligibility for financing.